Check your levels of stress, anxiety, and depression to see which of our programs might help with our anonymous online Take-a-Test Tool.

 The sooner you address your levels of stress or mental health difficulties, the easier it will be to get your symptoms under control.

-Our online courses are designed to help you start learning practical strategies to manage your symptoms right away while you arrange to seen by a health professional, which can often take some time.
+Our online programs are designed to help you start learning practical strategies to manage your symptoms right away while you arrange to seen by a health professional, which can often take some time.

 If you are concerned about your results or the way you’ve been feeling, please don’t delay speaking with your regular healthcare provider to receive some personalised assessment and advice.

-If the Take-a-Test Tool suggested multiple course options, we recommend either enrolling into a course that tackles symptoms which are affecting you or interfering with your life the most right now or checking out our courses for mixed anxiety and depression, which tackle both sets of symptoms.
+If the Take-a-Test Tool suggested multiple program options, we recommend either enrolling into a program that tackles symptoms which are affecting you or interfering with your life the most right now or checking out our programs for Anxiety and Depression, which tackle both sets of symptoms.

-If the test suggested both a Wellbeing Course (e.g., Managing Insomnia, Intro to Mindfulness) and a Treatment Course (e.g., The Social Anxiety Course), we suggest enrolling into a Treatment Course first as it will teach you the skills to get your symptoms under control, before you can address improving your general wellbeing.
+If the test suggested both a Wellbeing Program (e.g., Insomnia, Mindfulness) and a Treatment Program (e.g., The Social Anxiety Program), we suggest enrolling into a Treatment Program first as it will teach you the skills to get your symptoms under control, before you can address improving your general wellbeing.

-Our Take-a-Test tool is designed to help you choose which course (or courses) will be best for you.
-Sometimes, it might recommend more than one course, and which course you choose will depend on your preferences and personal circumstances.
+Our Take-a-Test tool is designed to help you choose which program (or programs) will be best for you.
+Sometimes, it might recommend more than one program and which program you choose will depend on your preferences and personal circumstances.

 Our test cannot give you an official diagnosis and should not replace professional mental health advice.